-&lt;sup>2There is a very large literature on the effects of capital taxation on multinational corporations and international capital mobility (surveyed by, e.g., Gordon and Hines, 2002).
-There is also an enormous literature on wage differentials and international migration (see e.g., Borjas, 1999 for a survey). and some work on how international migration is affected by the generosity of social insurance and social welfare programs (see e.g., Borjas, 1999).
+1There is a very large literature on the effects of capital taxation on multinational corporations and international capital mobility (surveyed by, e.g., Gordon and Hines 2002).
+There is also an enormous literature on wage differentials and international migration (surveyed by, e.g., Borjas 1999), and some work on how international migration is affected by the generosity of social insurance and social welfare programs (e.g. Borjas 1999).